YannKurzo/calculator/README.md

 - Add usual constants in external functions
 - Autoconf tool not working with mpfr library yet
 - Check printing with mpfr
+- Configuration output format for argument mode

 ### Code corrections
+- Update help depending on command or argument

 ### Doc
 - Doxygen